srirangav/qlZipInfo/README.txt

-    A folder icon is shown for folders / directories, a file icon is shown for regular files, and a lock icon is shown for encypted files.
-In addition, for BinHex 4.0 archives, a package icon is shown if the file stored in the archive is a Stuffit archive and an application icon is shown if the file stored in the archive is an application.
+    A folder icon is shown for folders / directories, a file icon is shown for regular files, and a lock icon is shown for encrypted files.
+In addition, for Binhex 4.0 archives, a package icon is shown if the file stored in the archive is a Stuffit archive and an application icon is shown if the file stored in the archive is an application.